If you look up the most stressful life events, moving and divorce are frequently at the top of the list.

 • Get a great lawyer.
 Just like real estate professionals, an “ok” attorney is not going to be good enough.
 Seek a consultation, this can help you navigate your next steps.

 • Find out your homes value.
 You will want to know how much equity is at stake.
-Reach out me below with your address and I can send you a detailed home value report and market update if you are in Northern VA.
+Let us know how we can help.

 • Go for cooperation.
 If you can agree on terms, you can get the process done more quickly.
 This is not always possible, but making an effort to focus on the the task at hand instead of the past can be helpful.